An Unlikely Hero With Global Impact

 Most flowering plants cannot produce seeds and fruit without pollination – the process of moving pollen grains from the male part of the flower (the stamen) to the female part (the pistil).
 This process also improves the genetic diversity of cross-pollinated plants.
 From deserts to rainforests, nectar-feeding bats that drink the sweet nectar inside flowers pick up a dusting of pollen and move it along to other flowers as they feed.

 This role as a pollinator is critical for a wide variety of plants, such as giant cacti and agave, which, without bats, would not thrive.
-Bat pollination also plays a vital role in the cultivation of a host of commercial products, including durian fruit, cloves, carob, and balsa wood.
+Bat pollination also plays a vital role in the cultivation of a host of commercial products, including balsa wood, carob, cloves, and durian fruit.

 Vast expanses of the world’s rainforest are cleared every year for logging, agriculture, ranching, and other uses.
 And fruit-eating bats are key players in restoring those vital forests.